+There are many variable conditions that may influence the long-term result of otoplasty.
+Secondary surgery may be necessary to obtain optimal results.
 Should complications occur, additional surgery or other treatments may be necessary.
-Secondary surgery may be necessary to obtain optimal results.
-Even though risks and complications occur infrequently, the risks cited are particularly associated with a body lift.
+Even though risks and complications occur infrequently, the risks cited are particularly associated with otoplasty surgery.
 Other complications and risks can occur but are even more uncommon.
 The practice of medicine and surgery is not an exact science.
 Although good results are expected, there is no guarantee or warranty expressed or implied, on the results that may be obtained.
-With body lift surgery, it may not be possible to achieve optimal results with a single surgical procedure.
-This may require multiple surgical sessions to produce a final outcome.
+In some situations, it may not be possible to achieve optimal results with a single surgical procedure.